S-Bahn

 Diagram comparing typical rapid transit (U-Bahn, left) and S-Bahn (right) networks.
 The S-Bahn combines suburban branches into a high-frequency corridor across the city centre.
 Actual layouts vary by city.

 S-Bahn (/ˈɛsbɑːn/ ESS-bahn, /de/; lit.
 'S-train') is a type of hybrid commuter rail and rapid transit service, originating in German-speaking countries.
 In general, S-Bahn systems link suburbs with the city centre at moderate speeds, while continuing across the urban core over a central high-frequency corridor where multiple lines converge, where they provide a rapid means of travel across the city.
 The name S-Bahn derives from the German terms Schnellbahn (lit. 'rapid train'), Stadtschnellbahn (lit. 'rapid city train'), and Stadtbahn (lit. 'city train'; not to be confused with the modern Stadtbahn).

 The first such network, the Berlin S-Bahn, began operation in December 1930 and inspired similar systems across Europe.
 The term "S-Bahn" has since become a generic term for hybrid suburban–urban rail networks, with counterparts such as the S'tog in Denmark, STrein/Train S in Belgium, Esko/Slines in the Czech Republic, Linee S in Italy, and SKM in Poland.
 The S-Bahn is also recognized as a train category in several European countries.
 The concept also influenced systems outside the German-speaking world, including the Réseau Express Régional (RER) in Paris and its counterparts in other cities.

+S-Bahn network design principles are also present in several regional rail and commuter rail systems in the English speaking world primarily in Australia and New Zealand.
+The commuter rail systems of Auckland and of Australia's three largest state capitals (Sydney, Melbourne, and Brisbane) all have city centre viaducts or tunnels which enable through-running service for electrified suburban trains.
+In the US, SEPTA Regional Rail in Philadelphia is similar to an S-Bahn, using a city centre tunnel to enable extensive through-running.
+The San Francisco Bay Area's BART also uses a similar trunk-and-branches design with the Transbay Tube forming part of an interlined high-frequency trunk between West Oakland and Daly City.

+Sydney and Philadelphia have also adopted a similar route naming system to European S-Bahn systems by using a letter (“T” in Sydney and “R” in Philadelphia) and a number to represent each line.
+Philadelphia dropped this naming system in 2010 in favour of giving each line the name of its terminal station.